laurenz23/lgames.airstriker-helicopter/README.md

 		- Layer Collision Matrix uncheck everything except to default and characters
 	- Physics 2D:
 		- Layer Collision Matrix uncheck everything except to default and characters
+- Artillery (enemy) AI:
+	- Find target (Player) Detect when target is entered the attack range
+	- Add Attack Artillery when the target is at range

 Changes WonderPlane.v1.0.1 April 11 2021:
 - Added health bar system